-Calendar dates are a great way to recognise and celebrate important events, cultures, and individuals within our communities.
-As a school library, there are many special days to celebrate to promote diversity, inclusion, and understanding among your students and staff.
-You can also download our free printable calendar of special days from this link and download our matching Oliver news pages!
+Marking special dates is a meaningful way to honour important events, cultures, and individuals within your school community.
+In your library, these celebrations can promote diversity, inclusion, and a deeper understanding among students and staff.
+To make planning easier, don’t forget to download our free printable calendar and matching Oliver news pages!

 International Day of Education: January 24th